-If you qualify for Continuation Coverage, you will be required to pay the group's premium plus a 2% administrative fee directly to the LGHIB.
-Members who are disabled under Title II or Title XVI of the Social Security Act when a qualifying event occurs, will be required to pay 150% of the group's premium for the 19th through the 29th month of coverage or the month that begins more than 30 days after the date is determined that you are no longer disabled under Title II or Title XVI of the Social Security Act, whichever comes first.
+If you qualify for continuation coverage, you will be required to pay the local government unit's premium plus a 2% administrative fee directly to the LGHIB.
+Members who are disabled under Title II or Title XVI of the Social Security Act when a qualifying event occurs, will be required to pay 150% of the local government unit's premium for the 19th through the 29th month of coverage or the month that begins more than 30 days after the date is determined that you are no longer disabled under Title II or Title XVI of the Social Security Act, whichever comes first.
 (If the only persons who elect the disability extension are non-disabled family members, the cost of coverage will remain at 102% of the full cost of coverage.)
 Your coverage will be canceled if you fail to pay the entire amount in a timely manner.